-It’s important your accommodation at Derwen is a proper home from home.
+It’s important your accommodation at Derwen College is a proper home from home.

 Houses at Derwen are spacious, comfortable and welcoming.
 As a residential student at college you may live in mixed gender accommodation.
 This arrangement reflects what life may be like if you move on from college to supported living.